himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 ## The Solution

 As many issues in software, both the problem *and* the fix were rather simple.
-All I really did was swtiched my stash call to use the feature *as intended*.
+All I really did was change my stash call to used *as documented*.
 Still, I had trouble finding *anything* online talking about *using* stash the way I needed to, so I thought I'd share.